pingcap/docs/br/br-snapshot-architecture.md

 ## Process of backup

-The process of a TiDB cluster backup is as follows:
+The process of a cluster snapshot backup is as follows:

 ![snapshot backup process design](/media/br/br-snapshot-backup-ts.png)

-The full backup process is as follows:
+The complete backup process is as follows:

 1. `br` receives the `br backup full` command.